• Skip to primary navigation

 Success Tips

-• Only use canned green jackfruit in brine, not fresh or sweet jackfruit that's packed in syrup.
+• Only use canned young green jackfruit in brine or water (not fresh or or if it's packed in syrup).

-• Boil the raw sunflower seeds for 10 minutes before blending them so they're soft and easier to blend into sunflower cream.
+• Boil the raw sunflower seeds for 10 minutes before blending them so they're softer and easier to blend into the cream sauce.

 A hand holding a spoonful of soup over a filled bowl on a gray background.